-What isn't well known is how each of these preservatives (especially the man-made variety) impact our health over the long term.
+What isn’t well known is how each of these preservatives (especially the man-made variety) impacts our health over the long term.

 And, because you just don’t need to consume a large amount of them (you can simply make fresh foods!)
 I recommend that you avoid them.